open-amos/dashboard-example/pages/funds/[id].md

 {:else}

-No equity instruments found for this fund.
+No equity holdings found for this fund.

 {/if}